Happenings

 Mayfair Pool

 The site of Mayfair Pool has undergone many changes through its history including an early school, football grounds, and the current pool built in 1959.
 Mayfair Pool celebrated its 50th anniversary in 2009.
-Construction for a new pool to replace the old one is underway.
+In the summer of 2012, a new pool was constructed to replace the old one.

 Ashworth Holmes Park